-Deadline for Evaluation Meetings: A meeting to discuss an evaluation shall be held within forty-five (45) days after the applicable anniversary date, or after the end of any prescriptive period for remediation ("PPR") or warning period.
+Deadline for Evaluation Meetings: A meeting to discuss an evaluation shall be held within fortyfive (45) days after the applicable anniversary date, or after the end of any prescriptive period for remediation ("PPR") or warning period.
 This deadline may be extended to accommodate the employee's illness or injury.
-Where the deadline is not satisfied, the employee shall be granted an annual overall presumptive rating equal to his or her last annual overall rating, but not less than a Satisfactory ("S") rating.
-However, if the time for annual evaluation falls during a PPR or warning period (See Disciplinary Action Article, Section 1(e), 2 & 3), the annual evaluation shall be waived, and the last evaluation in such process shall be deemed to be the annual evaluation.
+Where the deadline is not satisfied, the employee shall be granted an annual overall presumptive rating equal to their last annual overall rating, but not less than a Satisfactory ("S") rating.
+However, if the time for annual evaluation falls during a PPR or warning period (See Disciplinary Action Article, Section 1(e)(ii) & (iii), the annual evaluation shall be waived, and the last evaluation in such process shall be deemed to be the annual evaluation.